LeoNatan/LNPopupController/README.md

 Check the demo project for many common use cases of the framework in various scenarios.
 It contains examples in Swift and Objective C.

+**NOTE:** To run the example project, don't forget to update submodules by running: `git submodule update --init --recursive`

 ### Features

 * Available for iOS 13 and above, as an Xcode framework or an SPM package